 The Company requires significant quantities of fuel for its aircraft.
+Historically, fuel costs represented 30% to 35% of the Company's direct operating cost.
 The Company is therefore exposed to commodity price risk associated with variations in the market price for petroleum products.
 The price of fuel is sensitive to, among other things, the price of crude oil, which has increased dramatically over the past few years, refining costs, and the cost of delivering the fuel.
 Although the Company historically has implemented fuel surcharges to mitigate the earnings impact of unusually high fuel prices, competitive and other pressures may prevent the Company from passing these costs on to its customers in the future.
 The Company cannot provide any assurance that its supply of fuel will continue uninterrupted, that rationing will not be imposed or that the prices of, or taxes on, fuel will not increase significantly in the future.
 An extremely high fuel cost could adversely affect customer volumes as other cheaper modes of transportation are sought.
-Increases in prices that the Company is unable to pass on to its customers would have a material adverse effect on the Company's business, results of operations or financial condition.
+Increases in prices that the Company is unable to pass on to its customers could have a material adverse effect on the Company's business, results of operations or financial condition.